 Due to the significant value and irreplaceable nature of the items being stored, unique environmental conditions are required—a skill and responsibility that shouldn’t be undertaken by a company designing the HVAC system for the complete building.

-At BES, we understand that each historical artifact or record is special and often requires a specialized environment to avoid degradation over time.
+At Environmental Specialties, we understand that each historical artifact or record is special and often requires a specialized environment to avoid degradation over time.
 In many situations, in fact, multiple environments must be created to house various individual items.

 With a rich history of designing and building archival storage facilities for organizations like the Smithsonian, Getty Center, Harvard, and multiple Presidential Libraries, you can be sure that we’ll build a storage environment for you that delivers tight temperature and RH control as well as air handling for clean room environments.